 Flush internal doors

 Flush doors typically have a completely smooth surface to them, giving a minimalist feel to your home.
 They tend to consist of an engineered core with a hollow frame, covered with plywood or MDF to form the door.
 They are much more lightweight, and cannot be trimmed to size, but they are a budget-friendly alternative for an internal door.
-Internal flush doors come in a range of styles, with features such as panels, grooves and stains to add a great finishing touch for both traditional and contemporary homes.
+This range of internal doors come in a range of styles, with features such as panels, grooves and stains to add a great finishing touch for both traditional and contemporary homes.

 Panelled internal doors

 Panelled internal doors have been constructed with a number of different panels instead of a single piece of wood.
 Popular in homes and buildings throughout the UK, panel doors have a structure that provides stability and durability, as well as a variety - you can choose from 2, 4 or 6 panelled internal doors for your home including a range of bifold doors.

 Save space with pocket doors and folding doors.
 These space-saving internal doors free up a surprising amount of space in a home as they reduce the amount of floor space ‘clearance’ that’s needed in front of or around every interior door.
 Pocket doors, also known as sliding doors, operate on a rolling track to slide into the wall cavity instead of swinging outwards.
 Pocket doors reduce floor space needed and give versatility, especially if the pocket door is used to separate a dining room and living room for example as they can be opened for social occasions.
 Folding doors, known as bi-fold doors, can be used internally all throughout the home in living room doors, bedroom doors and for things like wardrobe doors too.
 When folding doors are open they take up only half the floor space of a regular door so they’re a great space-saving product.